 Formulation Development with ARGEN

 Formulations are developed in the biopharmaceutical space as a set of solution conditions that lead to the highest stability of a therapeutic substance such as an antibody protein or peptide.
 The solution conditions that generally affect the stability of the solute are solvent choice, ionic strength, pH, excipient, surfactant and sample concentration.
 Because many current techniques do not monitor aggregation as a kinetic process, researchers are forced to prepare a matrix of many samples that have varying formulation conditions, place these samples into a long-term storage incubator, and then wait for extended periods of time to determine if aggregates have formed to a detectable level.
-This is obviously a very time consuming and laborious process that drives companies to seek tools that provide rapid, high quality stability information with low sample consumption.
+This is obviously a very time consuming and laborious process that drives companies to seek tools that provide rapid, high quality stability information with low sample consumption during formulation development experiments.
 ARGEN, by Fluence Analytics, provides this information and allows independent and realtime testing of up to 16 simultaneous samples.

 ARGEN monitors many simultaneous light scattering experiments to resolve changes in the weight average molecular weight of each formulation.
 Testing each sample independently allows for control and rapid characterization of multiple formulation conditions with respect to the overall stability of the solution.
 Researchers can develop a series or matrix of formulation conditions to test, thereby screening for the minimization of a sample’s aggregation rate.
 The high sensitivity of static light scattering to aggregate formation coupled with independent control of the temperature and stirring means that the screening process is reduced to weeks rather than months.